What is gelatin art?

 In the 1960’s Jell-O salad (a.k.a. gelatin salads, molded salads, or congealed salad) became widespread.
 These jelly salads were simply made with flavored Jell-O and ingredients like sliced fruit, marshmallows, nuts, and/or cream cheese.
 These dessert salads were popular for potlucks due to its simplicity and inexpensiveness.

-As the popularity of aspic and Jell-O salads in the mid 20th century died down over the following decades, new techniques of jelly art were created in Southeast Asia, particularly in countries like Vietnam, Thailand, and Indonesia.
+The popularity of aspic and Jell-O salads in the mid 20th century died down over the following decades.
+New techniques of jelly art were created in Southeast Asia, particularly in countries like Vietnam, Thailand, and Indonesia.
 The art form is believed to have started in the 1990s and has since spread to other parts of the world.

 - jelly powder